 What is Cryptify

-Cryptify is an easy-to-use file transfer application that makes use of authenticated end-to-end encryption.
+Cryptify is an easy-to-use file transfer application that makes use of authenticated encryption in the browser.
 Next to the file(s) you would like to send, it asks you to provide your e-mail address and the e-mail address of the recipient.
 Optionally you can type a message which is sent to the recipient along with the corresponding download link.